 Please include a resume for every team member

-Endorsement from Faculty: A Harvard faculty member must submit an endorsement letter to firstname.lastname@example.org.
-The endorsement letter confirms that the team has communicated with a Harvard faculty member about the viability of its idea and received feedback.
+Endorsement from Faculty: A Harvard faculty member must submit an endorsement letter to Jee Soo Kang at firstname.lastname@example.org.
+The endorsement letter confirms that the team has communicated with a Harvard faculty member about the idea.

 Narrative: The narrative must answer the questions, have the following sections, and include sources indicated in the application checklist within the 7 page limit.